rythmengine/rythm-doc/en/template_guide.md

 ### [macro]Define and execute Macro

+Macro is the forth code reuse mechanisn in Rythm.
 Like `@include`, macro provides a way to reuse template content at parsing time, but inside a template file.
 Suppose you defined a macro called “myMacro”:

 ```
 @macro("myMacro") {